 - The attributes specify the message address and other values necessary to send, route, receive, decode and store the message.
-Attributes also specify the message structure and data content type. - Message content is carried in a DataHandler object, which carries either data or a Multipart object.
+Attributes also specify the message structure and data content type. - Message content is carried in a DataHandler object, that carries either data or a Multipart object.
 A DataHandler carries the content body and provides methods the client uses to handle the content.
-A Multipart object is a container which contains one or more Bodypart objects, each of which can in turn contain either Multipart or DataHandler objects.
+A Multipart object is a container that contains one or more Bodypart objects, each of which can in turn contain DataHandler objects.